OpenEvalProject/evals/manuscripts/elife-99602/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0534re684 Max Planck Institute for Evolutionary Biology Plön Germany
+1. Max Planck Institute for Evolutionary Biology Plön Germany ([ROR:0534re684](https://ror.org/0534re684))
-2. https://ror.org/02v51f717 Biomedical Pioneering Innovation Center, Peking University Beijing China
+2. Biomedical Pioneering Innovation Center, Peking University Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))

 † Corresponding author

 ## Abstract

 Sexual dimorphism in phenotypes is largely driven by genes with sex-biased expression, spanning from key regulators to numerous organ-specific effectors.
 Current understanding is limited regarding the evolutionary dynamics of these genes in somatic tissues that generate the adult phenotype versus gonadal organs that are required for reproduction.
-Here, we investigate sex-biased gene expression and micro-evolutionary patterns of these genes in populations of subspecies and species of wild mice (genus Mus ) that were raised under controlled conditions.
+Here, we investigate sex-biased gene expression and micro-evolutionary patterns of these genes in populations of subspecies and species of wild mice (genus Mus) that were raised under controlled conditions.
 We find a faster evolutionary turnover of sex-biased gene expression in somatic tissues, but not in the gonads, when compared to the turnover of non-sex-biased genes.
 We introduce a sex-biased gene expression index (SBI) to quantify individual variances.
 We find a range from binary to overlapping SBI patterns across individuals.
 SBI values do not correlate between organs of the same individuals, thus supporting a mosaic model of somatic sex determination.
 Comparison with data from humans shows mostly fewer sex-biased genes compared to mice and strongly overlapping SBI distributions between the somatic organs of the sexes.
 We conclude that adult individuals are composed of a mosaic spectrum of sex characteristics in their somatic tissues that should not be cumulated into a simple binary classification.

 ## Introduction